arjit-dh/-writing-club/TALK-IDEAS-LEADERSHIP.md

 Here is a list of topics I plan to cover:

-- What do humans need at work, actually?
+- What do humans really, really need at work, actually?
 - Visibility of ICs
 - SlackLogs for your Growth
 - Executive Summaries for Leaders